mattyoung101/tamara/papers/thesis/pages/chapters/results.typ

         #image("../../diagrams/schematics/crc_const_variant5.svg")
     ],
   ),
-  caption: [ Table of multi-bit combinatorial circuit designs ] ) <tab:combinatorialmulti>
+  caption: [ Table of multi-bit combinational circuit designs ] ) <tab:combinationalmulti>

 === Sequential circuits
-In the previous sections, the testbenches were all combinatorial circuits, and did not use sequential elements such as D-flip-flops.
-Combinatorial circuits are easy to design and especially easy to verify, but are not at all representative of the majority of complex SystemVerilog designs.
+In the previous sections, the testbenches were all combinational circuits, and did not use sequential elements such as D-flip-flops.
+Combinational circuits are easy to design and especially easy to verify, but are not at all representative of the majority of complex SystemVerilog designs.
 Both Yosys' formal verification tools, and the underlying Yices @Dutertre2014 SMT solver support sequential circuits, and they form a valuable part of the testbench suite.
 Additionally, sequential circuits involve a clock signal, where the TaMaRa algorithm